 While most uncomplicated UTIs either resolve on their own, or with a course of antibiotics, there is an increasing number of cases of chronic urinary tract infections that cause ongoing symptoms.

-You get a UTI, you take the antibiotics you are given, the symptoms disappear, and everything seems normal, until you suddenly find yourself with another UTI… You take the antibiotics you are given, the symptoms disappear, and everything seems normal, until…
+You get a UTI, you take the antibiotics you are given, the symptoms disappear, and everything seems normal.
+Then you suddenly find yourself with another UTI… You take the antibiotics you are given, the symptoms disappear, and everything seems normal, until…

-It may sound like a broken record, but this is the situation more and more females are finding themselves in.
+It may sound like a broken record, but this is the situation more and more females find themselves in.